Wednesday, December 23, 2020

 Stores limit the number of people inside their stores.
 Restaurants have spaced their tables at least 6 feet apart.
 Many places of business have a shield or partitions to protect their employees.

-Some places will only take credit cards because they do not want to handle money that is full of germs.
+Some places will only accept credit cards because they do not want to handle money that is often contaminated with germs.

 Our family get-togethers may be small this year.

-We bought a Modular home in July but will not be finished until late January.
+We bought a Modular home in July, but it will not be finished until late January.
 This Coronavirus has put a dent in many aspects of our lives.

 My dad fell and broke his hip and died shortly in November.

-Our family is going to celebrate Christmas on December 20 and have a sister gathering on Christmas Day.
+Our family will celebrate Christmas on December 20 and have a sister gathering on Christmas Day.

 We just have to take one day at a time.

-We have been very busy this year but differently.
+We have been swamped this year, but in a different way.
 Life as we know it will no longer be the same.

 Friday, August 14, 2020

-Friday afternoon check-in lodge & received a package for the entire retreat.
+Friday afternoon, check in at the lodge & receive a package for the entire retreat.

 Eating Catfish at Joe Wheeler